Routing Basics

 Custom Route Paths

-If you need to use a custom path for a file-based route, you can import any file-based route and make it accessible with any custom path or URL pattern you need.
+route and make it accessible with any custom path or URL pattern you define.
+Just import

-pass in the imported module.
+createRouteFromModule from @hyperspan/framework and pass in the

 import { createServer, createRouteFromModule } from '@hyperspan/framework';